JuliusNovachrono/cis106/labs/Deliverable3.md

 * Google chrome is ready to use!
 ## Installing Thunder Bird (e-mail app)
 * Second we will install an e-mail app called Thunder Bird: (it's a great email software that has the ability to write emails using html)
-* To download enter the following command:
+* To install enter the following command:
 * > sudo apt-get install thunderbird
 * ![x](../imgs/DelPics/step4.2.png)
 * Then enter your email account information: